ShaunCurtis/Blazr.OnAfterRender/readme.md

 ## The Synchronisation Context

 Blazor uses a Synchronisation Context to manage the UI processes.
 The SC is a virtual thread that manages the UI process and guarantees a Task based single thread of execution.
-I'll use **SC** throughout the rest of this article: *Synchronisation Context* is too long to repetatively type!
+I'll use **SC** throughout the rest of this article: *Synchronisation Context* is too long to keep typing!

 ## Demo Component